ai2cm/dsl_workshop/README.md

 ## Connect to Jupyter on Orion

 1. Point your browser to https://orion-ood.hpc.msstate.edu/
+2. Login
-2. Click "Jupyter Notebook" under the "Interactive Apps" dropdown menu
+3. Click "Jupyter Notebook" under the "Interactive Apps" dropdown menu
-3. Configure your session (Account Name = "gfdlhires", Partition Name = "development") and launch you session.
+4. Configure your session (Account Name = "gfdlhires", Partition Name = "development") and launch you session.
-4. Once the session has started, click "Connect to Jupyter"
+5. Once the session has started, click "Connect to Jupyter"
-5. The material for the workshop is under `workshop/notebooks`
+6. The material for the workshop is under `workshop/notebooks`
-6. Check you setup by executing the `Check-Setup.ipynb` notebook
+7. Check you setup by executing the `Check-Setup.ipynb` notebook